Published Spring 2023:

 Step 2 - Collaborating with Historical Black Colleges and Universities:

-Step 3 - Partnering with Debra Watkins’s California Pipeline Programs:
+Step 3 - Partnering with Debra Watkins’s California Pipeline and diverse other Programs:

 Step 4 - Forming Essential UCSC Connections & Pathways:

 Another opportunity for creating these essential connections is to collaborate with Aaron Jones, (https://news.ucsc.edu/2021/02/jones-aaron-profile.html) the interim Educational Opportunity Programs director.
 As founder of the Black Academy (a six-day orientation program for African Black Caribbean students to help them find their paths through college) Aaron is an expert in both the common barriers and workable solutions for increasing URM engagement & retention.
-As we envision our pipelines we must first investigate what his unit is already doing successfully.
+As we envision our pipelines, we must first investigate what his unit is already doing successfully in various campus communities.

 Step 5 - Summer Recruitment Plans, New Areas of Research Opportunities and Other Partnering Considerations: